-All extension requests MUST be approved by the local school administrators
+All extension requests MUST be approved by a local school administrator.
 For students under controlled pacing, there will be situations within a nine-week period when a student, school, or a parent requests an extension or early testing.
-Extensions for the 1st and 3rd nine-week sessions will be for one (1) or two (2) weeks only from the end of the grading period.
+Extensions for the 1st and 3rd nine-week sessions will be two (2) weeks only from the end of the grading period.
 Students must have a legitimate extenuating circumstance that requires an extension.

-- 1. Local administrators will be required to complete an Extension Request form providing the specifics of why the extension is required. - 2.
-This does not apply to Concurrent Credit courses
+- 1 Local administrators will be required to complete an Extension Request form providing the specifics of why the extension is required. - 2 This does not apply to Concurrent Credit courses